tpolecat/doobie-tsql/EXAMPLE.md

 - The columns might not be nullable, which means it might be safe to map them to unlifted (i.e., non-`Option` types).
 - The columns are all from the `country` table/alias and are named `code`, `name`, and `population`, respectively.

 In order to use this query we can provide an output type, which specifies both the row type mapping *and* the aggregate structure.
 The element type can be any [nested] product type whose eventual elements have primitive mappings consistent with the `ColumnMeta` (more on this later).
-The aggregate type can be anything with a sensible `CanBuildFrom`, `Reducer`, or `MonadPlus`.
+The aggregate type can be anything with a sensible `CanBuildFrom` or `Alternative`.

 So a basic mapping might be a list of triples.
 Specifying this output type results in a `ConnectionIO` and we're done.